Spa Resort Hawaiians スパリゾートハワイアンズ

 Contains three water parks and three hotels

 With four themed spas or water parks available, guests will be spoiled for choice.

 The Edo Jowa Yoichi is built in the style of an 18th century bathhouse.
-Fed by natural hot springs that this region is long famous for, it is in the Guinness Book of Records for its size, which covers some 1000 m2.
+Fed by natural hot springs that this region is long famous for, it is in the Guinness Book of Records for its size, which covers some 1,000 m2.

 The other hot spring section is Spring Park, covering the third to fifth floors of the resort.
 After that, consider heading to relaxing outdoor Pareo spa area to soak in the sun.

-If it’s pampering you’re after, ViR Port features all the salon services, beauty treatments and massages you could ever hope for, perfect to fill in some time between the aqua exercises and dance classes.
+If it's pampering you're after, ViR Port features all the salon services, beauty treatments and massages you could ever hope for, perfect to fill time between aqua exercises and dance classes.

 The undoubted stars and reason for the resort's existence are the Hula Girls, who perform daily at the Water Park's Beach Theater in an ensemble Polynesian show.
-In the aftermath of the 2011, the Hula Girls visited numerous evacuation centers, and toured Japan to promote tourism to Iwaki.
+In the aftermath of the 2011 earthquake and tsunami disaster, the Hula Girls visited numerous evacuation centers, and toured Japan to promote tourism to Iwaki.
 As a result, they have a special place in the heart of the local people.

 The resort is one of numerous hot springs in this area of Iwaki, known as Yumoto.
 Closer to Yumoto Station is the Iwaki Yumoto Onsen, which is one of the three oldest onsen in Japan.

 There are also two daily buses connecting Spa Hawaiians with Aquamarine Fukushima , which boasts several recreated natural outdoor habitats as well as an enormous aquarium (The bus service is currently suspended).

 If you are heading into the Yumoto town area, be sure to visit the Coal and Fossil Museum, which showcases the coal mining industry and exhibits fossils (and dinosaur bones) that were dug up in the area when the mines were booming.

 Further afield you'll find the serene and beautiful 12th century Shiramizu Amida-do temple, a designated Japanese National Treasure and the only one to be recognized as such in Fukushima .